Practical homeschooling all comes down to two questions. How much time do you have for homeschool involvement and what is your time worth?

 Practical homeschooling realistically estimates the parent involvement.

 Individual students and grade levels will vary with time requirements.
 An online school might only take four hours of actual school time, but other homeschool methods can take more time.
 The level of parent involvement will also vary depending on how you homeschool.
-One method might allow the parent to complete non-school tasks while the student is working, but another method could fully consume the parent’s time where it is hard to accomplish anything else.
+One method might allow the parent to complete non-school tasks while the student is working.
+However, another method could fully consume the parent’s time where it is hard to accomplish anything else.
 This is important for the parent to understand before choosing a method!
 For example, an online school might just require the parent to be in proximity to the student for occasional help and motivation.
 That might allow the parent to accomplish some household or home business tasks within sight of the student.
 Whereas a paper-based or custom curriculum will require much more parent dedication due to teaching, scoring, record keeping, and prevention of student shortcutting.

 If you put together your own homeschooling curriculum,